 A like-for-like replacement is a replacement of an item with one that is identical.
 Characteristics of like-for-like items are described below.
 A like-for-like replacement may be considered identical if:

-The item is provided by the OEM (successor companies that maintain equivalent quality controls are acceptable) and has not been subject to design (form, fit, or function), materials, manufacturing, or nomenclature changes
+The item is provided by the original equipment manufacturer (OEM) (successor companies that maintain equivalent quality controls are acceptable) and has not been subject to design (form, fit, or function), materials, manufacturing, or nomenclature changes

-The item was purchased at the same time and from the same supplier, as determined by the purchase date, shipping date, date code, or batch/lot identification.
+The item was purchased at the same time and from the same supplier, as determined by the purchase date, shipping date, date code, or same batch/lot identification.

 Evaluation of the item confirms that no changes in the design, materials, or manufacturing process have occurred since the procurement of the original item.

-A like-for-like determination should not be based solely on the selection of a commercial-grade with items manufactured to meet the same industry standards of the item that was originally supplied.
+A like-for-like determination should not be based solely on the selection of a commercial-grade supplier with items manufactured to meet the same industry standards of the item that was originally supplied.
 Meeting the same industry standards may be a necessary condition, but is not a sufficient condition for a like-for-like determination.

-An equivalency evaluation is needed if differences from the original item are identified in the replacement item to determine if any changes in design, material, manufacturing process, safety, form, fit, function or interchangeability could impact the replacement item’s ability to function under all design conditions (including design-basis event conditions) and ultimately the component's ability to perform its required safety function.
+An equivalency evaluation is needed if differences from the original item are identified in the replacement item to determine if any changes, such as in design, material, manufacturing process, safety, form, fit, function or interchangeability could impact the replacement item’s ability to function under all design conditions (including design-basis event conditions) and ultimately the component's ability to perform its required safety function.
 Equivalency evaluations should not be used as the sole basis to accept a CGI for safety-related use.
 The identified critical characteristics should still be verified for acceptance of the item.

 If the dedicating entity can demonstrate that the replacement item is identical, then the safety function, design requirements and critical characteristics need not be re-determined.
 However, the identified critical characteristics should still be verified.